alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ![FLAM3HOUDINI Karma rendering viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_OTL_documentation_H19.jpg)

 An implementation of FLAM3 inside SideFX Houdini software using Houdini's CVEX programming language.
-Not a real-time thing but If you have a beefy CPU (dual beefy CPU even better) it will be lots of fun.
+It's not a real-time thing, but if you have a beefy CPU (dual beefy CPUs are even better), it will be lots of fun.

-The code went up and down and finally settled for the most minimalistic version in favor of performance.
+The code went up and down and finally settled on the most minimalistic version in favor of performance.
 The language allowed me to take many shortcuts.
-He is dealing with execution threading, memory management, and offered me fast, ready to use functions like **creating and sampling a cdf**, a very robust **random number generator** and more.
+He is dealing with execution threading and memory management and has offered me fast, ready-to-use functions like **creating and sampling a cdf**, a very robust **random number generator**, and more.

-Part of the work is done inside the HDA within the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions, final compile and much more.
+Part of the work is done inside the HDA in the Houdini environment like attribute binding, UI building, parameter creations, their visibility conditions, the final compile and much more.

-Python has been used to enhance the user experience and to add functionalities like: copy/paste iterators data, load/save palette's libraries, load/save flame's file format, responses/automations to user actions and much more.
+Python has been used to enhance the user experience and add functionalities like: copy/paste iterator data, load/save palette's libraries, load/save flame's file format, responses/automations to user actions, and much more.

-FLAM3 for SideFX Houdini generate a live point cloud of the fractal Flame being worked on, witch is the actual render.
+FLAM3 for SideFX Houdini generates a live point cloud of the fractal flame being worked on, which is the actual render.
-From there to the final image it is left to the users ( aka points rendering ).
+From there to the final image, it is left to the users ( aka points rendering ).
-With Houdini integrated Karma renderer you will be able to render the generated fractal flames in nearly real time.
+With Houdini integrated Karma renderer, you will be able to render the generated fractal flames in nearly real time.

 ### Karma render Note:

-Karma viewport renders do not use any density estimator neither any log density display ( a form of tone mapping ) that instead are present in other applications.
-It does brighten up the high density areas instead ( more points, more bright ) while using the raw color coming from the palette the flame is currently using.
+Karma viewport renders do not use any density estimator, or log density display ( a form of tone mapping ) that is instead present in other applications.
+It does brighten up the high-density areas instead ( more points, more bright ) while using the raw color coming from the palette the flame is currently using.

-A custom shader could in theory implement a log density display and some form of density estimator.
-However, the beauty of outputting fractal flame images in a 16bit or 32bit exr format will give joy when color correcting them, something us, in VFX, takes it for granted.
+A custom shader could, in theory, implement a log density display and some form of density estimator.
+However, the beauty of outputting fractal flame images in a 16bit or 32bit exr format will give joy when color correcting them, something we, in VFX, take for granted.

 `Karma interactive rendering in the Houdini's viewport.`
 ![FLAM3HOUDINI Karma rendering viewport](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3H_Hviewport_Karma_H19.jpg)